 The hearing officer will issue a written decision to the family and the HAPGC no later than 30 business days after the hearing.
 The report will contain the following information:

 Hearing information:

-- Name of the participant;

-- Date, time, and place of the hearing;
+- Name of the participant; - Date, time, and place of the hearing;

-- Name of the hearing officer;

 - Name of the HAPGC representative; and - Name of family representative (if any).